Letis-mvg/Final_Encoding_Project_TEI-_3/README.md

 The repository includes: A README (which presents the main points of the project), a reflective note, an ODD file from which the HTML and RNG files are derived.
 And finally, three documents in XML format.

-# Generative AI
+# Use of AI

-We used generative AI to help with translation (French-English of difficult words) and to debug certain errors in the part related to the "Schematron".
+We used "Google translate" to help us translate difficult words in order to improve our style, and to debug certain errors in the part related to the "Schematron".